 It’s a combination of geography that made history.

-I’m in Shrewsbury to take a look at Evolution Explored, an open air photography exhibition with a wide range of subjects, inspired by both intellect and emotion.
+I’m in Shrewsbury to take a look at Evolution Explored.
+It’s an open air photography exhibition with a wide range of subjects, inspired by both intellect and emotion.

 Images linger, in colour and black and white, on the paving slabs in church yards and beneath the mellow, yellowed stone of the Old Market Hall in the aptly named The Square.